ruich95/SynQ/src/idris/readme.md

 - `abst $ \xin => ...` specifies that the input of the system is referred to as `xin` in the model; and
 - ``pre `ltu` xin`` asserts whether `pre` is less than `xin` by treating all operands as unsigned values.

+The `do` notation indicates that operations in its scope are applied sequentially on the system's (the register's) state.
+That is, for each input event, the system will first retrieve the state of the register (via `get`), bind the retrieved state to the name `pre`, and then update the state to the current input (via `set`), which will be used in the next event.
+Finally, the result of comparing `pre` and `ltu` will be the output, and the comparison does not change/rely on the state (suggested by `pure`).

 ```idris
   isIncr reg@(MkReg get set) =
     abst $ \xin =>